turtler12/Muon/README.md

 ```

 This will automatically optimize all parameters which are <2D or are detected as the embedding / lm_head using Adam.
+The latter are detected by checking whether their first dim is greater than 10,000.

 ### Option 2: Explicit AdamW backup